tatyanakoroleva00/practiceJS/Explanation.md

 21.10 - 50 exercices done (variables, conditions, switch, logical operators) 22.10 - 14 exercices done, cycle; for (let elem of array); for (let key in object);
-25.10 - 26 exercices done. cycles, conditions (if, else), break, iteration
+25.10 - 26 exercices done. cycles, conditions (if, else), break, iteration 26.10 - 17 exercices done, cycles, flags, elements research and output in console; finding if an element is absent or not; changing arrays and objects; filling an empty array and object with new data; push method;